doublerobotics/d3-sdk/README.md

 ![D3 System Diagram](system-diagram-preview.png?
 "D3 System Diagram")

-## Debug Monitor
+## Monitor

-The Debug Monitor allows you to view and control all of your Double's features from a web interface hosted by an internal server on your D3.
-The Debug Monitor is a great way to test the functionality of commands before writing any code.
+The Monitor allows you to view and control all of your Double's features from a web interface hosted by an internal server on your D3.
+The Monitor is a great way to test the functionality of commands before writing any code.

-Open the Debug Monitor of your D3 in Chrome on your computer by visiting: http://YOUR_D3_IP:8080.
+Open the Monitor of your D3 in Chrome on your computer by visiting: http://YOUR_D3_IP:8080.
 You can find your D3's local IP by tapping the WiFi icon on the default standby screen.
 This tool uses the same [API commands](docs/API.md) that you can use in a custom application to communicate with the D3 system.

 ![D3 Developer Monitor](monitor-preview.png "D3 Developer Monitor")